- Institut Pasteur

 What is the connection between the Institut Pasteur and the universities of Paris?

 The Institut Pasteur is a non-profit research foundation that has maintained a long tradition in teaching.
 Several major science courses organized at the Institut Pasteur are integrated into the master degrees of several Parisian universities.
-For the PPU program, the Institut Pasteur has developed a special partnership with the University Paris-Descartes, University Paris-Diderot and University Pierre and Marie Curie.
+For the PPU program, the Institut Pasteur has developed a special partnership with the University Paris-Descartes, University Paris-Diderot, University Pierre and Marie Curie and University Paris-Sud.
 This partnership means that students are employed by the Institut Pasteur and register at a Parisian university.
 Students enrolled in the PPU program perform their research project on the campus of the Institut Pasteur.
 The universities will deliver the diploma, on which will be indicated the co-operative nature of this program through the title “Pasteur - Paris University International Doctoral Program”.

 At which Parisian university will I register?